peteroupc/peteroupc.github.io/betadist.md

    and they give the example of 2*p* as a probability function that cannot be represented by a Bernoulli factory.
 In the case of constants, they can be represented by a geometric bag&mdash;
     - that is prefilled with the binary expansion of the constant in question, or
-    - that uses a modified **SampleGeometricBag** algorithm in which the constant's binary expansion's bits are not sampled at random, but rather calculated "on the fly" and as necessary.
+    - that uses a modified **SampleGeometricBag** algorithm in which the constant's digit expansion's digits are not sampled at random, but rather calculated "on the fly" and as necessary.

-3. If the geometric bag is accepted, fill the unsampled bits of the bag with uniform random bits as necessary to make an `n`-bit number (similarly to **FillGeometricBag** above).
+3. If the geometric bag is accepted, fill the unsampled digits of the bag with uniform random digits as necessary to make an `n`-digit-precision number (similarly to **FillGeometricBag** above).

 The beta distribution's probability function at (1) fits these requirements (for `alpha` and `beta` both greater than 1), since it's continuous and never returns 0 or 1 outside of the points 0 and 1, thus it can be simulated by Bernoulli factories and is covered by this general approach.